rainerbez/all-in-one/README.md

 - `components\App\index.tsx` - A React Router switches between the view of 2 lazy loaded 2 components.

 - `components\Hooks` - An example of Hooks and how state is lifted upwards, to be saved in parent component.

+- `components\ContextStuff` - An example of how to pass Context info, use it in Components and modify it when necessary.

 - `components\SimpleTextComponent` - An example of a simple React Component.
 The SASS styles are loaded from the file `styles.module.scss`.